bsmith89/make-bml/README.md

 -   [ ] Consider what concept/challenge questions to use during the lesson
     -   [ ] Do I want to add an answers page?
 -   [ ] Harden Makefile graph plotting scripts
+-   [ ] Consider making the first rule go all the way to the plot and then split that up into two rules.

 ## Learning Objectives ##